Cheers to the Fall

 Cheers to the Fall is the debut studio album by American singer Andra Day.
-It was released on August 28, 2015 by Warner Bros.
+It was released on August 28, 2015, by Warner Bros.
 Records and Buskin Records.
 She worked with Jenn Decilveo, Adrian Gurvitz, Rob Kleiner, Raphael Saadiq, and Chris Seefried in the production of this album.

-The album was nominated for Best R&B Album at the 58th Annual Grammy Awards.
+The album was nominated for Best R&B Album at the 58th Annual Grammy Awards, while the second single "Rise Up" was nominated for Best R&B Performance; the song won The Ashford & Simpson Songwriter's Award at the Soul Train Music Awards, while her live performance on The View received a nomination at the 45th Daytime Emmy Awards.